[Complete Guide] Differences Between Marine Deep Cycle and Starting Battery

 • Clean the battery terminals regularly to prevent corrosion.

-Marine Deep Cycle and Cranking Battery FAQs
+FAQs on Marine Deep Cycle and Starter Batteries

 1. Can I use a marine deep cycle battery as a starter battery?